BrianGardnerAtl/website/_drafts/setup_and_text.md

 For the `DisplayText` I need three of the attributes.
 I pass in a color, font size, and font weight.
-This implementation makes clear that the Android team put a lot of effor into making a clear API that is easy to understand.
+This implementation makes clear that the Android team put a lot of effort into making a clear API that is easy to understand.

 A similar `TextStyle` applied to the `Handle` and `PostTime` functions makes the